evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/socket.rst

    Connect to a remote socket at *address*.
 (The format of *address* depends on the address family --- see above.)

-   If the connection is interrupted by a signal, the method waits until the connection completes, or raise a :exc:`socket.timeout` on timeout, if the signal handler doesn't raise an exception and the socket is blocking or has a timeout.
-For non-blocking sockets, the method raises an :exc:`InterruptedError` exception if the connection is interrupted by a signal (or the exception raised by the signal handler).

-   .. versionchanged:: 3.5
-      The method now waits until the connection completes instead of raising an :exc:`InterruptedError` exception if the connection is interrupted by a signal, the signal handler doesn't raise an exception and the socket is blocking or has a timeout (see the :pep:`475` for the rationale).

 .. method:: socket.connect_ex(address)